MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## Screenshot

 Required.
 Specifies a screenshot for a widget.
+This screenshot is shown in the widget board in the **Add Widgets dialog** when the user is selecting widgets to add to the widget board..

 | Attribute | Type | Required | Description | Default value |
 |---|---|---|---|---|